anugaDev/Zitro_TechnicalTest/README.md

 Used in: scene transitions (Splash, Main Menu, Game Scene), quiz statement entrance, and results panels.

-**Native editor system — `cc.Animation` / Cocos timeline:**
+**Native tween — reel scrolling:**

-The reel spinning in the Slot machine uses `cc.tween` directly on the strip node transform, driven by `ReelView.update(dt)` each frame.
-The landing tween (`stopSpin`) uses a `cc.tween` ease-out to smoothly decelerate the strip to the target symbol position.
+The reel spinning uses `cc.tween` directly on the strip node transform, driven by `ReelView.update()` each frame.
+The landing tween (`stopSpin`) applies a `cubicOut` ease-out to smoothly decelerate the strip to the target symbol position.

-**Animation Loop**

-A simple animation clip has been implemented for the purpose of animating the WinText in the Slot Scene.
-This Animation clip is looped and is only shown when the player wins a slot game.
+**Editor animation clip — win celebration:**

+A looped `AnimationClip` created in the Cocos Creator timeline animates the Win text in the Slot Scene, played only when the player wins.

+---

-## EXTRAS
+## Extras

 ### Animation Controller
-- Animation Controller with composer pattern.
+- Strategy + Registry pattern — animations registered by ID and triggered by name
-- Template for future animation implementations.
+- Template for future animation implementations
-- Multi-step sequences without modifying the `IAnimation` interface — open/closed in practice.
+- Multi-step sequences without modifying the `IAnimation` interface — open/closed in practice

 ### Game Scene
-- Common MVC module for for different game scenes.
+- Common MVC module for different game scenes
-- Contains common features across scenes.
+- Contains common features across scenes
-- Open for feature extension.
+- Small module open for future extension

 ---

-## What problems did I found
----

 ## Possible Improvements
 - Event bus / signal system to replace direct callback field wiring between layers
-- Mobile connection to time API service
-- Timer per question
-- Better quiz statement generation with more statements, categories
+- Better quiz statement generation with more statements and categories
 - More winning conditions in slot with partial wins (two matching) and multipliers
 - Bet system with persistent balance
 - Expose reel configuration as Inspector `@property` fields